 For Walters, prevention offers the most bang for the buck.
 He recognizes that young people’s attitudes and perceptions are critical.
 While some donors express concern that universal prevention campaigns are often “wasteful” since you are paying just as much to reach the significant percentage of teens who were not going to use anyway, there is abundant evidence that targeted and tested advertising works.
-In Montana, philanthropist Tom Siebel funded a successful meth-prevention marketing campaign (please see Philanthropy, July/August 2006).
+In Montana, philanthropist Tom Siebel funded a successful meth-prevention marketing campaign.
 The efforts of the Partnership for a Drug Free America, which was extensively funded by the Robert Wood Johnson Foundation, also endure.

 But, according to Walters, “screening is the best prevention tool available today.
 If you are really going to take the public-health model seriously—that addiction is a disease—then we should be employing the best public-health practices that we have learned from other diseases.”
 That means random student drug testing.